Randomblock1/webtoonimgdecoder/TAPAS.md

 Luckily, the SQLITE database at `/data/data/com.tapastic/databases/tapas_room.db` has every file ordered in a table called `download_episode`.
 In order to rename these to their correct filename (1.jpg, 2.jpg etc...) we simply need to read a `fileUrl` field, and match the files.
 For every match we get in one chapter, we rename the file to a counter that goes up.

-Unfortunately, the chapters aren't separated by rows.
-But since it provides a full path, all we need to do is rename the beginning to a specified folder, and everything should work.
+The chapters are separated by rows, but the Sqlite database needs to be saved completely first (or else it will be in memory and not saved.)
+You might need to close the app, redownload chapters, or open them before getting the database.
+Sometimes it gets saved, sometimes it doesn't.